bhomaidan1990/pose6d/README.md

 # 6D Pose Estimation

-This repo is refactored from the [gdrnpp_bop2022](https://github.com/shanice-l/gdrnpp_bop2022) to include the generic instance segmentation module only.
+This repo is refactored from the [gdrnpp_bop2022](https://github.com/shanice-l/gdrnpp_bop2022) to include the 6D pose estimation module only.

 ## Installation